yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

 # Section 03 - Logic Constness and Bitwise Constness
 Last time, we have discussed `const` method.
 A `const` method is a member method that doesn't change member variables.
-So if a function that change member variables, it cannot be a `const` method.
+So if a method that change member variables, it cannot be a `const` method.

 Let's stay back to rethink the question.
 What does it really mean for a method to be `const`.
 For example, we have a class `BigArray`, and `BigArray` has a member variable `v`, which is a huge vector of `int`. `BigArray` also has another member variable `accessCounter`, which keeps track of how many times `v` has been accessd.
 There is also a method `getItem()`, which takes a parameter of `index`.
 It incremented the `accessCounter` and then return an item of `v` at the position of `index`.
-From our programming models point of view, this method `getItem()` really should be a `const` method.
+From our programming model's point of view, this method `getItem()` really should be a `const` method.
 Because the vector of `v` is the primary data that we're concerned with.
-The method `getItem()` did not change any value in `v`, it only take a peek at the item at the position of index.
+The method `getItem()` did not change any value in `v`, it only take a peek at the item at the position of `index`.
 So the method `getItem()` really should be a `const`.
 This is my ***logic constness*** of what a `const` method mean.
 ```
 class BigArray {
     std::vector<int> v;     // huge vector